madaosik/flphamcircle/README.md

 - **make** - program build & launch with the assignment reference test input (testIn/0.in)

-- **make test** (2 sec) - program build & unit tests of hamCycle/5 and getAllHamCycles/5 predicates (as defined in _testModule.pl_) &
+- **make test** (2 sec)
+    - program build with _test_ goal & unit tests of hamCycle/5 and getAllHamCycles/5 predicates (as defined in _testModule.pl_)
-    4 different program launches using the following inputs compared to the reference output using the _diff_ utility:
+    - program build with _start_ goal & 4 different program launches using the following inputs compared to the reference output using the _diff_ utility:

     -- _testIn/0.in_: reference input (provided in the assignment)